goldenndevv/react-p2p-chat/README.md

 ---

 The DOM API is rather terrible - interacting with it is slow and cumbersome.
-However if you want browser to display anything it's the only way other then giving your browser entire new HTML *file*.
+However if you want browser to display something new it's the only way other then giving your browser entire new HTML *file*.

 Same for processing user interactions like clicking a button or filling a form.
 Without DOM API you can only send it to the server, process it there and send back new HTML.

-That is called `full page refresh cycle` and until recently it was the only way of building web apps.
+That is called **full page refresh cycle** and until recently it was the only way of building web apps.

 ---